 While you might think your skin is reacting negatively to the product, that’s not true.
 A breakout occurs when your skin is sensitive to the ingredients, resulting in skin irritation or allergy and clogging of your pores.

-If your skin is purging, continue using the product.
-But if it is breaking out, stop using the product.
+If your skin is purging, continue using the product for a few more weeks, or follow up with your dermatologist.
+If it is breaking out or develops into a rash, stop using the product.

 Now, the question is, how do you tell if your skin is breaking out or purging?
 Let’s look at the differences.

 When you start using products that accelerate the cell turnover rate, the entire skin cell regeneration cycle is accelerated.
 This means:

 - The microcomedones will turn into blackheads, whiteheads, or cysts.